 - allocation of tasks among the participants (if there is more than one);

 - a brief CV of each participant to the project.

 A committee appointed by EIEF will select up to 8 projects.
-A project representative will be invited to present and discuss it at EIEF.
+A project representative may be invited to present and discuss it at EIEF.
 The main criterion for selection is the quality of the project, together with an assessment of its feasibility by the proponent team.

 All proposals, committee decisions and outputs of the projects at the various stages will be made available on EIEF’s web page.